mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Reduce Operational Costs"
 	subTitle="Eliminate Human Errors, Standardize Reporting"
 	text="Human errors and inefficiencies can cripple your margins.
 Inappropriate shutdowns.
 Mis-entered coordinates.
 Mysticetus technology catches and fixes PSO errors as they happen.
 Mysticetus prevents unnecessary shutdowns and costly delays while saving expensive post operation QA burdens.
 Manage and generate repeatable, consistent, and publication-ready reports in seconds - not hours/days.
 Mysticetus reporting eliminates expensive dependencies on GIS services.
 Improve your operational costs and your ability to compete.
-Free up your employees to grow the business." image="mysticetus-reporting.png"
+Free up your employees to grow your business." image="mysticetus-reporting.png"
 	buttonText="Learn more"
 	buttonLink="/feature/reporting/"